jmcameron/attachments_translations/0-README-Languages-Versions.txt

          - Minor updates for Attachments 3.0.3 release.
          - Status: Complete (help file in English)
          - Thanks to Pierre Corell for the update!
+   * Updated: attachments-Spanish-es-ES-3.0.3.zip
+         - Minor updates for Attachments 3.0.3 release.
+         - Status: Complete (help file in English)
+         - Thanks to Manuel María Pérez Ayala for the update!

 2012-08-10:
    * Added: attachments-Turkish-tr-TR-3.0.1.zip